Working Group Artificial Intelligence in Radiation Oncology | Radiation Oncology TUM University Hospital Munich

 Development and improvement of neural networks for tumor and risk organ segmentation

-Prediction of side effects of radiation therapy
+Prediction of side effects of radiation therapy (DFG SPP 2177)

 Current team members:

 Dr. med.
-Lucas Etzel (Physician Scientist)
+Julia Fabian (Physician Scientist)

 Dr. med.
 Mai Nguyen (Physician Scientist)

 Dr. med.
-Dr. rer. nat.
-Kim Kraus (Physician Scientist)
+Samuel Vorbach (Physician Scientist)

-Stefan Fischer (MSc; PhD Student)
+Stefan Fischer (MSc; PhD-student)

-Johannes Kiechle (MSc; PhD Student)
+Johannes Kiechle (MSc; PhD-student)

-Lukas Reuter (Medical Doctoral Thesis)
+Lukas Atzelsberger (Medical Doctoral Thesis)

-Danai Pletzer (Medical Doctoral Thesis)
+Lena-Maria Paula Irmgard Baumann (Medical Doctoral Thesis)

 Peeken JC*, Etzel L*, Tomov T et al. Development and benchmarking of a Deep Learning-based MRI-guided gross tumor segmentation algorithm for Radiomics analyses in extremity soft tissue sarcomas.
 Radiother Oncol.
 2024 Aug;197:110338. doi: https://doi.org/10.1016/j.radonc.2024.110338. *shared authorship.